matt-byers-redmarker/catalogue-app-submission/README.md

 * [Virtualbox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)
 * [Python 3](https://www.python.org/downloads/)

+This project also requires the python modules: Flask, SQLAlchemy, itsdangerous, and google-oauth.
+To download these follow the instructions below in 'How to run the script'.
 All of the requirements for the visual styling are reliant on the Bulma CSS framework which is included in the project.
 All the requirements for Google Oauth login are also included in the project already.

 ## Contents required to run this project